varrxy/dotsswaywm-scripts/README.md

 ## Hibernation

 Hibernation will work effectively if you use the `swapfile.sh` script to create the swap file or if you have any other properly configured swap file.
+Note: The script is not compatible with swap partition.

 ## Important Warnings